 What did Rachel and Leah do in the Bible?

 Rachel would die giving birth.
-A few years after Joseph’s delivery, the beloved wife will provide the patriarch with another son, at the cost of her life, whom Jacob will name Benjamin, meaning Son of Righteousness.
+A few years after Joseph’s delivery, the beloved wife provided the patriarch with another son, at the cost of her life, whom Jacob will name Benjamin, meaning Son of Righteousness.

 Read also: Ahaziah.
 Who was King Ahaziah in the Bible?